SEJ AWARDS: 2015 Rules

 6) printouts of PDF versions of print stories.

-In each case, the submitted material must show the same stories, headlines, photos and graphics that appeared originally in print, without any additions or deletions, and must be accompanied by at least one actual tear sheet or clipping.
-News services only may submit computer printouts without graphics.
+In each case, the submitted material must show the same stories, headlines, photos and graphics that appeared originally in print, without any additions or deletions.
+Photocopy entries and PDF printouts must be accompanied by at least one actual tear sheet or clipping.
+An exception: news services may submit computer printouts without graphics and tear sheets or clippings.

 Television stories may be entered as links to websites where the videos can be viewed, or mailed on DVDs.
-It is the entrant's responsibility to make sure entered links are current and viable, and that DVDs are playable in multiple formats and readable on both PC and Mac.
-Supplemental material, including online components, may be included.
+It is the entrant's responsibility to make sure entered links are current and viable, and that DVDs are readable on both PC and Mac.
+Supplemental material, including online components, may be included except in the Outstanding Features category.
 A complete transcript is required.

 Radio stories may be entered as links to websites where they can be listened to, uploaded as MP3 files, or shipped on CDs.
 It is the entrant's responsibility to ensure entered links are current and viable, and that audio CDs work on both PC and Mac.
-Supplemental material, including online components, may be included.
+Supplemental material, including online components, may be included except in the Outstanding Features category.
 A complete transcript is required.

 Photo entries must be submitted as JPEG files, maximum 2MB.
 Only photos published as photojournalism, either as part of a story or alone, will be accepted.